hakoerber/winewrap/README.md

 --- | ---
 `start` | Start the specified game
-`setup` | Sets up a new clean wineprefix and installs requirements
+`setup` | Sets up a new clean wineprefix and installs requirements `getenv` | Prints the necessary environment variables to stdout

 ### Expected environment variables